mohamedWF67/AutoAssign/README.md

 ### CSV File Format
 Your CSV file should contain at minimum these columns:
 ```
-ID,Name,Email
+ID,Name
-12345,John Doe,john.doe@example.com
+12345,John Doe
-67890,Jane Smith,jane.smith@example.com
+67890,Jane Smith
 ```

-**Note**: The `Email` column is optional.
-If not present, the application will use the Custom Email generation feature.
+Note: The `Email` column is optional.
+If not present, the application can generate emails using the Custom Email option.

 ## 🎮 Usage

 ### Basic Setup
-1. **Load CSV File**: Click "File input" to select your CSV file
+1. Load CSV File: Click “File input” to select your CSV file
-2. **Choose Fill Style**: Select how you want data to be entered
+2. Choose Algorithm:
+   - New Algorithm (recommended): flexible field configuration
+   - Old Algorithm: legacy predefined formats
+3. For New Algorithm:
+   - Select Arrangement Style: By Person or By Field
+   - Configure Fields: Set First, Second, Third from Name/ID/Email/Custom Email
+4. For Old Algorithm:
+   - Choose Fill Style from the predefined list
-3. **Select ID/Email Mode**: Choose between ID, Email, or Custom Email generation
+   - Select ID/Email Mode (ID, Email, or Custom Email)
-4. **Configure Settings**: Adjust delay time and move method as needed
+5. Configure Settings: Adjust delay time and move method as needed
-5. **Get Ready**: Click "Not Ready" button until it shows "Ready"
+6. Get Ready: Click “Not Ready” until it shows “Ready”

 ### Data Entry Process
 1. Position your cursor in the target form/spreadsheet
 2. Press `Ctrl + Shift + Q` to start automated entry
-3. The application will automatically type the data according to your settings
+3. Data is typed according to your algorithm, arrangement, and movement settings
-4. Use the configurable delay to match your system's response time
+4. Adjust delay as needed for your environment

 ###  Settings Configuration

+#### Algorithm Selection (V0.4+)
+- New Algorithm: Field-based and arrangement-aware
+- Old Algorithm: Legacy formats for backward compatibility

+#### Arrangement Styles (V0.4.1)
+- By Person: e.g., Name → ID → Email for each person
+- By Field: e.g., all Names, then all IDs, then all Emails

 #### Delay Time
-- Adjust the delay between keystrokes (0-1000ms)
+- Adjust the delay between keystrokes (0–1000ms)
 - Higher values for slower systems or web forms
 - Lower values for faster local applications

 #### Move Methods
-- **Forms**: Uses Tab key to move between fields
+- Forms: Uses Tab to move between fields
-- **Excel**: Uses Enter key to move to next cell
+- Excel: Uses Enter to move to the next cell
-- **Excel Form**: Alternates between Tab and Enter keys
+- Excel Form: Alternates between Tab and Enter

 ## 🔧 Technical Details

 ### Built With
-- **.NET 9.0** - Modern .NET framework
+- .NET 9.0
-- **WPF** - Windows Presentation Foundation for UI
-- **CsvHelper** - CSV file processing
-- **WindowsInput** - Keyboard automation
-- **NHotkey.Wpf** - Global hotkey support
-- **MessagePack** - Data serialization
+- WPF
+- WPF-UI (modern controls and theming)
+- CsvHelper (CSV processing)
+- WindowsInput (keyboard automation)
+- NHotkey.Wpf (global hotkeys)
+- MessagePack (settings persistence)

 ### Data Persistence
-- Application settings are automatically saved to `Documents/AutoAssign/data.bin`
+- Settings saved to `Documents/AutoAssign/data.bin`
-- Settings include file path, format preferences, and configuration options
+- Persisted options: file path, format preferences, identification mode, move method, delay, email domain, new algorithm field selections, and arrangement style
-- Settings are restored when the application restarts
+- Restored automatically on app startup

 ## 📱 User Interface

-The application features a clean, tabbed interface:

 ### Home Tab
 - CSV file selection
-- Fill style configuration
+- Fill style (Old Algorithm)
 - ID/Email mode selection
-- Custom email domain input (when applicable)
+- Email domain input (when Custom Email is selected)
+- Arrangement style (New Algorithm)
+- Field configuration (New Algorithm)
-- Ready status indicator
+- Ready status indicator at the bottom

 ### Settings Tab
-- Delay time adjustment with slider
+- Delay time slider
+- Algorithm toggle (New vs Old)
 - Move method selection
-- Real-time setting updates
+- Version display and update checker

 ## 🔒 Privacy & Security

-- All data processing is done locally on your machine
+- All processing is local
-- No data is transmitted over the internet
+- No internet transfer of your CSV data
-- CSV files and settings are stored locally
+- Files and settings stored locally
-- Application requires no special permissions beyond file access
+- No elevated permissions required beyond file access

 ## 🐛 Troubleshooting

 ### Common Issues

-**CSV File Not Loading**
+CSV File Not Loading
 - Ensure your CSV has `ID` and `Name` columns
 - Check that the file is not empty
 - Verify the file is not locked by another application

-**Automation Not Working**
+Automation Not Working
-- Make sure the application shows "Ready" status
+- Make sure the application shows “Ready”
 - Verify the target application has focus
-- Try increasing the delay time in settings
+- Increase delay time if fields are being skipped

-**Email Generation Issues**
+Email Generation Issues
-- Check that names contain at least one word
+- Ensure names contain at least a first name
-- Verify the email domain format is correct
+- Verify the email domain is correct
+- Select Custom Email if your CSV lacks an Email column

+Field Configuration Issues
-- Ensure the Custom Email option is selected
+- Ensure at least one of the three fields is not “None”
+- Try switching arrangement style to match your target app’s flow

 ## 🤝 Contributing
 We welcome contributions!
 Please feel free to submit issues, feature requests, or pull requests.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## 🔄 Changelog

+### Version 0.4.1 (Latest)
+- Added Arrangement Styles: By Person and By Field
+- Modernized UI with card-based layout and improved spacing
+- Three-field configuration grid for the New Algorithm
+- Persist arrangement style and field selections between sessions
+- Optimized window dimensions for better content display

+### Version 0.4.0
+- Introduced New vs Old Algorithm toggle
+- Enhanced export handling and readability
+- Additional selection options for flexible output

-### Version 0.3.6 (Latest)
+### Version 0.3.6
-- ✅ Enhanced CSV validation and error handling
+- Enhanced CSV validation and error handling
-- 📧 Added custom email generation with configurable domains
+- Added Custom Email generation with configurable domains
-- 🔧 Updated to .NET SDK 9.0
+- Updated to .NET SDK 9.0
-- 🎨 Improved UI with dynamic email domain visibility
+- Improved UI with dynamic email domain visibility
-- 🛡️ Better error recovery mechanisms

 ## 📞 Support
 For support, please:
 1. Check the [Issues](../../issues) page for existing solutions
 2. Create a new issue with detailed information
 3. Include your CSV file structure (remove sensitive data)

 ---

-**AutoAssign** - Streamlining data entry, one CSV at a time! 🚀
+**AutoAssign** — Streamlining data entry, one CSV at a time! 🚀